Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 use the :menuselection:`Face --> Rotate UVs` (in the 3D View in Face Select mode) menu to rotate the UVs per face in 90-degree turns.

-The :menuselection:`Face --> Mirror UVs` tool flips the image over, mirroring the UVs per face and showing you the image reversed.
+The :menuselection:`Face --> Mirror UVs` tool mirrors the UVs per face, which flips the image over, showing you the image reversed.

 Pinning